-- 1. This Model Clause may be used when the parties, in view of the fact that the UNIDROIT Principles do not cover all issues that may arise in relation to their contract, wish to choose the UNIDROIT Principles as the rules of law governing their contract together with generally accepted principles of international commercial law to which to resort to fill possible gaps in the UNIDROIT Principles.
-In so doing, the parties will avoid the possibility present in Model Clause No. 1.1 (a) that, if a dispute arises concerning issues outside the scope of the UNIDROIT Principles, these issues will be decided on the basis of the law determined by the adjudicating body in accordance with the relevant rules of private international law (see Model Clause No. 1.1 (a), Comment, § 3, supra pp. 7-8). - 2.
-Instead of referring to "generally accepted principles of international commercial law", parties may use other formulations such as "general principles of law", "generally accepted principles of international contract law", the lex mercatoria, international customs and usages, or the like: all such formulations have one and the same purpose, i.e., to indicate the parties' determination to have possible gaps in the UNIDROIT Principles filled in accordance with transnational principles and rules and not by resort to a particular domestic law.
+1. This Model Clause may be used when the parties, in view of the fact that the UNIDROIT Principles do not cover all issues that may arise in relation to their contract, wish to choose the UNIDROIT Principles as the rules of law governing their contract together with generally accepted principles of international commercial law to which to resort to fill possible gaps in the UNIDROIT Principles.
+In so doing, the parties will avoid the possibility present in Model Clause No. 1.1 (a) that a dispute will arise that is outside the scope of the UNIDROIT Principles and that the governing law will be determined by the adjudicating body in accordance with the relevant rules of private international law (see Model Clause No. 1.1 (a), Comment, § 3, supra p.
+4).

+2. Instead of referring to "generally accepted principles of international commercial law", parties may use other formulations such as "general principles of law", "generally accepted principles of international contract law", the lex mercatoria, international customs and usages, or the like: all such formulations have one and the same purpose, i.e., to indicate the parties' determination to have possible gaps in the UNIDROIT Principles filled in accordance with transnational principles and rules and not by resort to a particular domestic law.

-3. As to the different effects this Model Clause may have on the application of the UNIDROIT Principles, depending on whether the parties invoke it before a domestic court or an arbitral tribunal, see Model Clauses No. 1, General Remarks, § 4, supra pp. 5-6.
+3. As to the different effects this Model Clause may have on the application of the UNIDROIT Principles, depending on whether the parties invoke it before a domestic court or an arbitral tribunal, see Model Clauses No. 1, General Remarks, § 4, supra p.
+3.

-"This dispute shall be decided in accordance with the UNIDROIT Principles of International Commercial Contracts (2016) and, with respect to issues not covered by such Principles, by generally accepted principles of international commercial law."
+"This dispute shall be decided in accordance with the UNIDROIT Principles of International Commercial Contracts (2010) and, with respect to issues not covered by such Principles, by generally accepted principles of international commercial law".